 The BSc (Hons) Computer Games Development with Foundation Year at Liverpool John Moores University is the ideal course if you are interested in this subject but lack the necessary qualifications to study it at degree level.

-- Dedicated Gaming lab with Playstation Development Kit, Xbox Development Kit , VR (Oculus Rift, HTC Vive, Gear VR) Development Kit, and Motion Capture System.
+- Dedicated Gaming lab with VR-Ready Workstations, PlayStation Development Kit, Xbox Development Kit , VR (Oculus Rift, HTC Vive, Playstation VR, Gear VR) Development Kit, Microsoft HoloLens, and Motion Capture System

 My study time at LJMU has proved to be a rewarding experience fully supported by the academic learning facilitators who encouraged the innovation and motivation required for the highly competitive games industry.

 Translating your academic studies into essential professional experience.